Laura Tanguy: Biography

 Tanguy is the daughter of an engineer and a laboratory assistant in physics and chemistry.
-She fluently speaks both French English, having lived in San Antonio up until her adolesence.
+She fluently speaks both French and English, having lived in San Antonio up until her adolescence.
 During her time in France, Tanguy has lived in Écouflant, a town near Angers.
-She holds a Economic and Social Baccalaureate (Bac d'ES)[fr] (the equivalency of a US high school diploma), and is currently studying at the School of Nursing of Angers.
-Tanguy is an avid fan of tennis.
+She holds an Economic and Social Baccalaureate (Bac d'ES)[fr] (the equivalent of a US high school diploma), and is currently studying at the School of Nursing of Angers.

 Tanguy is 5'10" and has green eyes.